-By developing your own personalized framework of instruments and tools, you can completely revolutionize your workflow methods and give yourself the ability to execute creative decisions with greater accuracy and fluidity.
-It’s important to keep in mind that there is no one correct way to organize your digital workstation; it’s ultimately up to you to set things up in a unique way that makes sense to you personally and that helps you to create music more easily.
+By developing your own personalized framework of instruments and tools, you can completely revolutionize your workflow and give yourself the ability to execute creative decisions with greater accuracy and fluidity.
+It’s important to keep in mind that there’s no one correct way to organize your digital workstation; it’s ultimately up to you to set things up in a unique way that makes sense to you personally.
 That being said, let’s take a look at some general guidelines to keep in mind when developing your custom production library.

-1. Make A Plan
+1. Make a plan

 This is the first and most crucial step.
-Since you’re just starting out (or starting over) creating your library, you’re at an exciting point because you can decide for yourself exactly how you’d like things to be set up and what methods would make the most sense to you during the writing and production process.
+Since you’re just starting out (or starting over) with creating your library, you’re at an exciting point because you can decide for yourself exactly how you’d like things to be set up, and what methods would make the most sense to you during the writing and production process.
 With that in mind, take as much time as you need at this stage to sit down and make a game plan for exactly how you’d like things to be organized within your own ideal workstation.
-It can be very helpful to sit down with a pencil and paper at this stage to brainstorm; try drawing a file tree and experimenting with several configurations to represent possible structures for how your folders and file paths should nest within each other.
+It can be very helpful to sit down with a pencil and paper at this stage to brainstorm – try drawing a file tree and experimenting with several configurations to represent possible structures for how your folders and file paths should nest within each other.

-2. Back Up Everything
+2. Back up everything

 Before you begin and start rearranging your local files, it’s essential that you back everything up.
-While you could always back up your projects and related files the old fashioned way, syncing everything with the Splice cloud is a breeze and ensures that you can always backtrack should you need to.
+While you could always back up your projects and related files the old fashioned way, syncing everything with Splice Studio is a breeze and ensures that you can always backtrack if you need to.
 Don’t have an account yet?
 Sign up for Splice to get unlimited storage and to sync all of your project files and related samples to your account.
 This allows you to freely rearrange, merge, divide, or even delete files and folders from your local working disk without constantly second-guessing your choices.
 It also means that your older projects remain intact and available in the event that local file paths or folder structures change.

-3. Build a File System
+3. Build a file system

 Moving forward, go ahead and construct the new file system that you’ve designed within a central Production Library folder.
-This top-level folder could contain any number of broadly categorical sub-folders such as Instruments, Samples, Presets, Effects, or anything else that you might require based on your own personal production needs.
+This top-level folder could contain any number of broadly categorical sub-folders such as Instruments, Samples, Presets, Effects, or anything else that you might require based on your own production needs.
 Again, this is entirely up to you and depends on what you’re trying to accomplish and which methods compliment your workflow best.
 The goal here is to make things easier on yourself when you’re in the mood to sit down and actually create music.
 There’s no better way to halt the creative process in its tracks than by having to dig through hundreds of sub-folders to find that one elusive sound or tool that you’re after.

-4. Clean Up!
+4. Clean up

-Creating a new and improved music production library is the perfect time to do some much needed purging.
-A good next step before filling up your brand new file structure with largely mediocre samples is to DELETE samples that don’t meet your criteria for sound quality or usefulness.
+Creating a new and improved music production library is the perfect occasion to do some much needed purging.
+A good next step before filling up your brand new file structure with largely mediocre samples is to delete samples that don’t meet your criteria for sound quality or usefulness.
 This process may take some time since you’ll be going through every single sample one-by-one, but it’s a necessary step for getting things in order and ultimately making your life easier during the writing and production process.
 Don’t be afraid to take breaks during this process or even come back to it a day or two later so that the task seems less monotonous.

 Consider spending one session to focus on snare samples, another to focus on kick samples, and so on.
 It’s not uncommon to end up keeping just 10-20% of the samples that you run through during this process, but you can be sure that what you’re left with are truly the best of the best, and have been hand-picked by you and you alone for quality.
-Remember, having 50 snare drum samples that sound amazing is much more powerful than having 5,000 that sound mediocre or even downright bad!
-Always think quality over quantity.
-It’s often the smaller number of great-sounding samples that you choose to keep that ultimately come to define your signature sound as a producer.
+Remember, having 50 snare drum samples that sound amazing is much more powerful than having 5,000 that sound mediocre or even downright bad.
+Always think quality over quantity – it’s often the smaller number of great-sounding samples that you choose to keep that ultimately come to define your signature sound as a producer.